tylerreisinger/cache-macro/README.md

 An attribute procedural macro to automatically cache the result of a function given a set of inputs.

+**This crate has been deprecated in favor of [cache-macro](https://crates.io/crates/cache-macro) which maintains the same functionality, but supports more than just lru caches.
+New code should use that crate instead.**

 # Example:

 ```rust